0BAB1/HOLY_CORE_COURSE/tutorial.md

 //...
 ```

-And for the testbench, I simple did some assertion based on how the CPU should react to these instructions.
+And for the testbench, I simply did some assertions based on how the CPU should react to these instructions.
 We also get rit of the "init" test that test for init memory state as it executed the instruction to verify PC & memory behavior, which messed up all of the memory state for assertions.
 Here is the final result :

 ```python
 # test_cpu.py